RobertElder/CS452/io/project2/readme.rst

 ================================= =================================================================
 IDLE                              The engine is stopped and waiting.
-FINDING_POSITION                  The engine is moving slowly and waiting for a sensor TRAIN_ENGINE_RESYNC_POSITION      The engine has drifted from its calculated position and
+FINDING_POSITION                  The engine is moving slowly and waiting for a sensor RESYNC_POSITION                   The engine has drifted from its calculated position and
-                                  is attempting to find its location FOUND_STARTING_POSITION           The engine has found its location TRAIN_ENGINE_WAIT_FOR_DESTINATION The engine is waiting for a destination to be calculated TRAIN_ENGINE_GOT_DESTINATION      The engine has calculated its destination TRAIN_ENGINE_WAIT_FOR_ALL_READY   The engine is waiting for other engines to be found and ready RUNNING                           The engine is running at high speeds to the destination AT_DESTINATION                    The engine is at the destination and stopped.
+                                  is attempting to find its location FOUND_STARTING_POSITION           The engine has found its location WAIT_FOR_DESTINATION              The engine is waiting for a destination to be calculated GOT_DESTINATION                   The engine has calculated its destination WAIT_FOR_ALL_READY                The engine is waiting for other engines to be found and ready RUNNING                           The engine is running at high speeds to the destination AT_DESTINATION                    The engine is at the destination and stopped.
 NEAR_DESTINATION                  The engine has slowed down and is waiting for a